 Are you ready to grow your own?
 I would love to hear from the first-time bush bean planters out there, particularly new gardeners, young and old.
 Let us know in the comments if you’re going to go for it and plant your own!

-And if you’re looking for more summer vegetables for your garden, learn more right here:
+And if you’re looking for more bean growing help, learn more right here: